How Far Should a Screw Go Into Wood? (2/3 Rule + Depth Chart)

 Attaching End Grain

-To avoid splitting wood when driving a screw, it’s important to choose the correct length and also to drill a pilot hole.
-As a general rule, the screw should penetrate at least two-thirds of the length of the bottom piece of wood.
+To avoid splitting wood when driving a screw, choose the correct length and drill a pilot hole first.
+As a general rule, the screw should penetrate at least two-thirds of the length of the bottom piece — less in hardwood, as covered above — and you should always account for the type of force the joint will face.

 Pilot Holes